EUCPilots/evergreen/docs/workbench-desktop.md

 ### Microsoft Intune Win32 Apps

 ::: warning In development
-The Intune import feature is in development and is not yet functional.
+The Intune import feature import works but has not been validated in production environments.
 :::

 Browse to a directory containing Intune package definitions, load them, and compare against the Win32 apps currently in your Intune tenant.